Bringing Japanese technology to the U.S.

 Japan Crowned Strongest Country Brand 2014

-FutureBrand revealed in their 2014-15 ranking of the world’s leading country brands that Asia tops the Country Brand Index (CBI), with Japan at number one for the first time in the history of the report.
+FutureBrand revealed in their 2014-15 ranking of the world’s leading country brands, that Asian countries top the Country Brand Index (CBI), with Japan at number one for the first time in the history of the report.
 PDF

-Shimeji, Mai-take, Enoki-take, Shi-take, (-TAKE means mushroom in Japanese) are all mushrooms sold in the US using their Japanese names.
+Shimeji, Mai-take, Enoki-take, Shi-take, (-TAKE means mushroom in Japanese) are all mushrooms sold in the US.

-Japan has the No. 1 longevity in the world
+Japan ranks No. 1 in longevity around the world

 According to WHO data in 2015, the average life expectancy in Japan is 84.